-Figure HM-2-S1: The C-ISO-B3G EMG cable with five lead wires attached.
+Figure HM-1-S1: The iWire-B3G EMG cable with five lead wires attached.

-- 2. Insert the connector on the end of the EMG cable into the iWire 1 inputs on the front of the IXTA (Figure HM-2-S2). - 3.
-Locate the muscles of the forearm over which the recording electrodes will be placed.
+- 2. Locate the muscles of the forearm over which the recording electrodes will be placed.
 Muscles can be located by flexing or extending the hand and noting the areas of the forearm where the muscles are tense during these hand positions: - One pair of recording electrodes will be placed over the flexor muscles on the anterior surface of the forearm.
 The first electrode in this pair will be placed about 8 centimeters below the inside of the elbow and about 4 centimeters from the medial margin of the forearm.
 The second electrode in this pair will be placed about 8 centimeters below the other electrode along the midline of the anterior surface of the forearm. - A second pair of electrodes will be placed over the extensor muscles on the posterior surface of the forearm.
 The first electrode in this pair will be placed about 9 centimeters below the tip of the elbow along the midline of the posterior surface of the forearm.
-The second electrode in this pair will be placed about 6 centimeters below the first electrode and about 3 centimeters from the lateral margin of the posterior surface of the forearm. - A fifth electrode, used as the ground, is centered between the positions of the four recording electrodes.

-4. Use an alcohol swab to clean and scrub the areas where the electrodes will be placed (Figure HM-2-S3).
+The second electrode in this pair will be placed about 6 centimeters below the first electrode and about 3 centimeters from the lateral margin of the posterior surface of the forearm. - A fifth electrode, used as the ground, is centered between the positions of the four recording electrodes. - 4.
+Use an alcohol swab to clean and scrub the areas where the electrodes will be placed (Figure HM-1-S2).
 Let the areas dry before attaching the electrodes.